Northwest Alliances

 Dr. Amanda Mifflin, Professor and Chair at University of Puget Sound, earned her chemistry degree from Wellesley College in 2001 and her PhD in Physical Chemistry from Northwestern University in 2006.
 She completed a Camille and Henry Dreyfus Environmental Chemistry Postdoctoral Fellowship at Harvard University before joining the faculty at the University of Puget Sound in 2009, where she teaches courses in general, physical, and food chemistry.
 Dr. Mifflin’s research program focuses on the nonlinear spectroscopy of environmental interfaces, and her work has been funded by the DOE Visiting Faculty Program, a Murdock College Research Program for Natural Sciences grant, and an NSF Environmental Chemical Sciences Award, among others.
 She recently established an on-campus luncheon series for women faculty in STEM+ to facilitate peer-to-peer mentoring and support.
 She enjoys trail and beach walks with her dogs and experimenting in the kitchen.

-A photo of Dr. Trisha Russell
+Dr. Trisha Russell headshot

 Dr. Trisha Russell